 To date, at second level, prior teaching experience (i.e. a minimum number of years teaching at second level) has been a strict criterion - but there is a shortage of exam correctors in some subjects currently; you could e-mail the Department of Education and/or the State Examinations Commission to enquire.

-- You first have to apply for the Research Cycle: Foundation (10 credit) module running in GMIT Jan to April 2019 - mandatory for ALL.
-Valerie Madden (Valerie.email@example.com) is the contact in the GMIT Admissions Office regarding application/registration, and please send in evidence that you have completed a Level 9, Postgraduate Diploma in Teaching and Learning.
+- You first have to apply for the Research Cycle: Foundation (10 credit) module which typically runs from January to May - mandatory for ALL.
+Please send in evidence that you have completed a Level 9, Postgraduate Diploma in Teaching and Learning to Learn@gmit.ie.
 Funding is to be arranged with your institute on the basis that this specific module is mandatory for all for the MA in T&L. This module costs 800 euro.
 The MA Thesis (30 ECTS) costs 2,400 euro.

-The Research Cycle: Foundation module involves a commitment to (5) workshops, held in GMIT on Fridays, 1.30 to 4pm; it runs each year January to May.
-Please email the module leader Barry McMillan for dates and times (Barry.firstname.lastname@example.org);
+The Research Cycle: Foundation module involves a commitment to (5) workshops which typically run between January to May.
+Please email the module leader Barry McMillan for dates and times (Barry.firstname.lastname@example.org).

-The Thesis in Ed Science module is a 30-credit module, the output of which is a thesis of 20,000 words.
-It involves 6 contact days during the year on selected Fridays from 10am onwards, in GMIT.
-You can meet your lead supervisor on these days too.
+The Thesis in Education Science module is a 30-credit module, the output of which is a thesis of 20,000 words.
+It involves 6 contact days during the year on selected Fridays from 10am onwards.
+You can meet your lead supervisor on these days, too.
 (Times need to be arranged/cleared with your line manager).
-Barry McMillan will provide dates and time at the end-of-year (see his contact details above).
+Barry McMillan will provide dates and times at the end-of-year (see his contact details above).

-In early Spring 2019 we have an information session, and we invite proposals for the MA Thesis stage.
+Typically, an information session is held in early spring each year where we invite proposals for the MA Thesis stage.
 Proposals are due in April and a review is held with an expert panel to ensure that the proposal is viable and to address ethics issues.

 Post-review you are given written feedback and are required to further improve the proposal which is the first CA in the Thesis module, due in September.